nilu1996/test/README.md

-Sure, here's a Proof of Concept (POC) outlining the steps to transfer data from a local system to an S3 bucket using the AWS Transfer Family SFTP service with WinSCP:
+Here's a Proof of Concept (POC) outlining the steps to share a file from a local system to an S3 bucket using IAM credentials:

-### Proof of Concept (POC): AWS Transfer Family SFTP with WinSCP
+### Proof of Concept (POC): Sharing File from Local to S3 Bucket using IAM Credentials

 #### Objective:
-Demonstrate the process of securely transferring data from a local system to an S3 bucket using AWS Transfer Family SFTP service and WinSCP.
+Demonstrate the process of securely sharing a file from a local system to an S3 bucket using IAM credentials for authentication.

 #### Prerequisites:
 1. AWS account with permissions to create resources.
-2. Installed WinSCP client on your local system.
+2. IAM user with appropriate permissions to access the target S3 bucket.

 #### Steps:

-1. **Set up AWS Transfer Family SFTP:**
+1. **IAM User Setup:**
    - Log in to the AWS Management Console.
-   - Navigate to the AWS Transfer Family service.
+   - Navigate to the IAM service.
-   - Create an AWS Transfer Family server:
-     - Choose the SFTP protocol.
-     - Configure server settings (endpoint type, identity provider integration, logging).
-     - Review and create the server.

-2. **IAM Role Configuration:**
-   - Create an IAM role with permissions to access the target S3 bucket.
+   - Create a new IAM user with programmatic access:
+     - Specify a username and select "Programmatic access".
-   - Attach the `AmazonS3FullAccess` policy or create a custom policy with specific S3 permissions.
+     - Attach policies granting access to the target S3 bucket (e.g., `AmazonS3FullAccess`).
-   - Note down the IAM role ARN.
+     - Note down the IAM user's access key ID and secret access key.

-3. **User Setup:**
-   - Create an SFTP user within AWS Transfer Family.
+2. **S3 Bucket Configuration:**
+   - Create or identify the target S3 bucket where you want to upload the file.
+   - Ensure that the IAM user has appropriate permissions (e.g., write access) to the S3 bucket.

+3. **AWS CLI Installation:**
+   - Install the AWS Command Line Interface (CLI) on your local system if not already installed.
-   - Associate the user with the IAM role created in the previous step.
+   - Configure the AWS CLI with the IAM user's access key ID and secret access key:
-   - Define the user's home directory and other settings as needed.

-4. **Access Configuration:**
-   - Note down the SFTP server hostname provided by AWS Transfer Family.
-   - Open WinSCP on your local system.
-   - Create a new session:
-     - Enter the SFTP server hostname.
-     - Choose the SFTP protocol and port (usually 22).
-     - Enter the username and password for the SFTP user.
-     - Save the session settings.

-5. **Upload Files:**
-   - Connect to the SFTP server using WinSCP.
-   - Navigate to the desired directory on the SFTP server.
-   - Upload files from your local system to the SFTP server using WinSCP's interface.
+     ```
+     aws configure
+     ```

-6. **Transfer to S3:**
+4. **Upload File to S3:**
-   - Configure AWS Transfer Family to automatically transfer files uploaded to the SFTP server to the target S3 bucket:
+   - Use the AWS CLI to upload the file from your local system to the S3 bucket:
-     - Navigate to the "Workflows" tab in the AWS Transfer Family console.
-     - Create a new workflow:
-       - Specify the source SFTP server.
-       - Define the destination S3 bucket and any other transfer settings.
-       - Review and create the workflow.
+     ```
+     aws s3 cp /path/to/local/file s3://bucket-name/
+     ```

-7. **Verification:**
+5. **Verification:**
-   - Monitor the transfer workflow in the AWS Transfer Family console to ensure that files uploaded via SFTP are successfully transferred to the designated S3 bucket.
-   - Verify the presence of the uploaded files in the S3 bucket.
+   - Verify that the file has been successfully uploaded to the S3 bucket by navigating to the S3 bucket in the AWS Management Console or using the AWS CLI:
+     ```
+     aws s3 ls s3://bucket-name/
+     ```

 #### Conclusion:
-This POC demonstrates the seamless integration between AWS Transfer Family SFTP service and WinSCP for secure file transfer from a local system to an S3 bucket.
-By following these steps, you can securely and efficiently transfer data to and from AWS services using familiar tools and protocols.
+This POC demonstrates the straightforward process of securely sharing a file from a local system to an S3 bucket using IAM credentials for authentication.
+By following these steps, you can effectively upload files to S3 buckets and manage access permissions using IAM users and policies.